 6. The Panel Secretary will be the Deputy or Faculty Registrar (or nominee) responsible for administering the Final Review procedure.

 (i) Send copies of all documentation to be placed before the Panel, to the student and other interested parties attending;

 (ii) arrange the date, place and time for the Panel hearing and inform the student and all relevant parties of the same.

-8. The student shall be informed that s/he shall have the right to attend the Panel hearing.
-The student shall be required to inform the Panel Secretary whether or not s/he wishes to attend.
-If the student indicates that s/he does not wish to attend, or does not respond to the invite (provided all reasonable steps have been taken to contact the student), the Panel hearing will continue to proceed in his/her absence.
+8. The student shall be informed that they shall have the right to attend the Panel hearing.
+The student shall be required to inform the Panel Secretary whether or not they wish to attend.
+If the student indicates that they do not wish to attend, or does not respond to the invite (provided all reasonable steps have been taken to contact the student), the Panel hearing will continue to proceed in their absence.

 9. Should the student or other relevant parties not attend the Panel hearing, having previously indicated to the Panel Secretary that they would attend, and provided that all reasonable steps have been taken to contact the student or other relevant parties, the hearing shall proceed in their absence, unless there is a compelling reason not to do so.